Gemstone Education

 Vietnam

-Vietnamese rubies, particularly those from Luc Yen, can display an intense red color similar to fine Burmese material.
-Some Vietnamese rubies have been described as having a "traffic light red" color—bright and vibrant.
+Vietnamese rubies, particularly those from Luc Yen, can show an intense red close to fine Burmese material.
+Some have been described as "traffic light red": bright, vivid, and hard to look away from.

 The Pink-Red Boundary: When Is It Ruby vs. Pink Sapphire?